chadwcarlson/avocadocs/docs/content/en/administration/web/configure-project.md

 More information on how to [setup your domain](/golive/steps.md).

-> **note**
->
+{{< note >}}
-> Platform.sh expects an ASCII representation of the domain here.
+Platform.sh expects an ASCII representation of the domain here.
 In case you want to use an internationalized domain name you can use the [conversion tool provided by Verisign](https://www.verisign.com/en_US/channel-resources/domain-registry-products/idn/idn-conversion-tool/index.xhtml) to convert your IDN domain to ASCII.
+{{< /note >}}

 ## Certificates